Rainie Cross: Introduction and characterisation

 The character originally appeared for two episodes on 2 and 3 August 2007, and then returned for four episodes between 7 and 11 January 2008.
 Franks was asked to return again later in 2008 but could not make it, so Franks thought Rainie would not be seen again.
 She returned for the longer stint in 2010, starting on 3 August.
 Franks did not expect to be asked to return in 2010, and said the call came as a surprise.
 She said it was "ideal" because it fitted in with another acting job she was undertaking at the time.
 She commented that Rainie would be "unlikely to return without stirring up a bit of trouble".
 Rainie returned again on 12 April 2011 as a regular character, for Tanya's wedding to Greg Jessop, along with Tanya and Rainie's mother Cora, where Cora tries to build bridges between the sisters.

 Rainie's been round the block and back again.
 Sly, manipulative and ruthless, Rainie struggled with everything – family, men and drug addiction.
 She was a thorn in her sister's side – she would beg, borrow and steal to fuel her heroin addiction.
 Selfish, and frequently self-pitying, Rainie was quick to point the finger of blame at Tanya and her mum Cora, rather than take responsibility for her actions.

 In April 2011, it was reported by The Sun that Rainie would have a one-night stand with Jack Branning on 6 May 2011 after he discovers his son is dead and she comforts him.
 In May 2011, it was announced that Cora would return to the series, and executive producer Bryan Kirkwood said he was "keen to establish the Cross women—Rainie completes the mix as the slightly broken sister who's one step away from a vodka bottle."
 Rainie has been described as "troublesome" and "troubled".
 On her official BBC character profile she is described as sly, manipulative and ruthless, and that she "spells trouble with a capital T!".
-It finishes saying, "But behind the wild partying, Rainie is a lost soul with a soft, vulnerable side that yearns to get her life back on track and impress her older sister Tanya."
+It finishes by saying, "But behind the wild partying, Rainie is a lost soul with a soft, vulnerable side that yearns to get her life back on track and impress her older sister Tanya."